helq/blag/src/blog/personal/webcomics.md

-This document lists all those individual comics I've found funny over the years (I've doing this for probably more than 4 years now (date of writing: 2017.05.09)).
+This document lists all those individual comics I've found funny over the years (I've been doing this for probably more than 4 years now (date of writing: 2017.05.09)).

 **SPOILER ALERT:** I've tried to explain each webcomic, the explanation is solely with the